Pregnancy begins when a woman’s egg and a man’s sperm join. This is known as conception or fertilization.

 Each month, one of a woman’s ovaries releases a mature egg (ovulation).
 The egg travels to the fallopian tube.
 If sperm are present, one of them may join with the egg to form an embryo.
 The embryo then travels to the uterus.
 There it implants in the uterine lining, where it grows to become a baby.
 If conception doesn’t occur, the egg and the uterine lining are shed during your period (menstruation).
 A new cycle begins.

-Sperm are produced in a man’s testicles.
-Fluid produced by the prostate gland combines with sperm to form semen.
-During a man’s orgasm, semen flows tto the urethra and out of the penis (ejaculation).
+Sperm are made in a man’s testicles.
+Fluid made by the prostate gland combines with sperm to form semen.
+During a man’s orgasm, semen flows to the urethra and out of the penis (ejaculation).
 If the semen was ejaculated in or near a woman’s vagina, sperm may travel into the uterus and the fallopian tubes.
 There, a sperm may join a mature egg to form an embryo.
 This results in pregnancy.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.